a-w-m/Upful/src/markdown/products/women/aurora-jacket/index.md

 Measurements: 19” Pit to pit, 20” shoulder to hem

-Care: Spot Clean with a damp cloth or Dry Clean Only
+Care: Spot clean with a damp cloth or dry clean